-

 A 3.5" silver paring knife with a razor-sharp double-beveled edge, lightweight design, and comfortable ergonomic handle.

-Pros: sharpness, perfect size, very sharp
+Pros: sharpness, perfect size, balance

 -